HGalletti/HGalletti/README.md

 https://github.com/HGalletti/SBA-Guaranteed-Loans (Data Science Project with Python, Pandas, Sklearn, etc).

-Coming soon -> (Data analytics and visualization with Power Bi.
-A Power BI project from a Udemy course).
+https://github.com/HGalletti/Travel-insurance (Data analytics and visualization with Power Bi.
+A Power BI project with a dataset from a Udemy course).

 https://github.com/HGalletti/Password-Manager (Programming in Python.
 A simple application to store, view and generate passwords of websites).